MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-graph-api.md

 ---
 # Extend bot app with Microsoft Graph permissions and scope

-You can extend your tab app by using Microsoft Graph to allow users additional permissions, such as to view app user profile, to read mail, and more.
+You can extend your bot app by using Microsoft Graph to allow users permissions, such as to view app user profile, to read mail, and more.
 Your app must ask for specific permission scopes to obtain the access tokens on app user's consent.

 Graph scopes, such as `User.Read` or `Mail.Read`, lets you specify how your app accesses a Teams user's account.
 You need to specify your scopes in the authorization request.